GaleJames-creator/gale-james/Samples/Tutorials/Getting-started-with-payment-api.md

 ## Step 3: Send your first Payments API request

 Use cURL to make a test payment.
-The example charges $29.99 with the payments API.
+The example charges $29.99 with the Payments API.

 ### Request Example